 Furthermore, since Borzois can be a little nervous around new people, socializing them from puppies is essential.
 In doing this, you will be giving your Borzoi a chance to thrive and feel confident in new social situations.

 Borzoi dogs are very slim and to keep your pet in good shape, it is essential that he has a healthy and well-balanced diet.
-As puppies, Borzois are very healthy eaters and may require as many as six small meals a day to keep their energy levels up.
+Especially when they are young, they are very healthy eaters, and a Borzoi puppy may require as many as six small meals a day to keep their energy levels up.
 Lots of protein is essential and your vet will be able to recommend the best dry dog foods to offer your pup.

 Once they reach young adulthood, a Borzoi could weigh around 90lbs and this would mean that he would need around 2030 calories each day.
 However, for owners who will be coursing with their dogs, the Borzoi may need an additional 300-400 calories on active days.